llibuda/impresario-doc/content/download.md

 **Note for Windows**: Impresario was tested on Windows 10 only but should also run on Windows 7, Windows 8, and Windows 8.1.

-**Note for Linux**: Impresario itself and the macros were built and tested on Ubuntu Mate 18.04 LTS.
+**Note for Linux**: Impresario itself and the macros were built and tested on Ubuntu 20.04 LTS.
 As Linux distributions always differ in the used package versions it might happen that you have to install newer package versions on your distribution to get the macros loading properly in Impresario.
 This especially applies to macros based on OpenCV.
 Impresario itself should run out of the box.